 Students will be able to review their final grades for each term at the end of each grading period through the "My Academics" tab in Student Campus Portal.
 Students can also obtain an unofficial transcript on the Student Campus Portal.
 Progress Reports are available at the student and/or sponsor's request from the Office of the Registrar.
-The first official transcript of a completed program is free, and a charge is assessed thereafter for each official or unofficial transcript.
-A student can request an official transcript through the Office of the Registrar for a fee before graduation, in person or in writing.
-A third-party request for transcript requests must be in writing and signed by the student.
-All obligations to Hallmark University must be met before any documents will be released.
+Official transcripts can be requested directly from www.hallmarkuniversity.edu, under the resources tab.
+Unofficial transcripts can be accessed through a student's Self-Service account.
+All obligations to Hallmark University must be met before any documents are released.
 The written request must include a valid mailing address and telephone number.
 After receipt of the request, the transcript will be processed by the Office of the Registrar in a timely manner.